zbioe/dotnix/README.md

 };
 ```

-After it you will have a pen drive working as media, and workings as usb key.\
+After it you will have a pen drive working as media, and workings as USB key.\
-Put some honeypot on it, and if someone find it, will not know it is a luks key.
+Put some honeypot on it, and if someone find it, will not know it is a LUKs key.